lbowles/Personal-Website-V2/portfolio/src/posts/liquidium-redesign.md

 ## Intro

 Since joining the team I have seen Liquidium go from $50k to over $45Mill+ in total volume.
-Most of which came from the last couple of months, as we are experiencing a textbook case of hockey stick growth, which most startups dream of.
+Most of this came in the last couple of months as we experienced a textbook case of hockey stick growth, which most startups dream of.
 As we foresaw the need to upgrade our infrastructure to handle the future growth I was given the opportunity to lead a full redesign of our application.
-Today I’ll be breaking down this process from start to finish.
+Today I’ll be breaking down this process.

 ![Map](https://pwe2sbwwaa3xooz6.public.blob.vercel-storage.com/v0.3/April%205%20Screenshot%20from%20ezgif-JEDGyaI4Nh87mty0ACJL6Kt4r8GNl8.webp)
 <https://geniidata.com/user/Shudufhadzo/liquidium>